When to Consider Dentures

 Your teeth exist in large part to allow you to eat.
 If you avoid certain foods because you have trouble chewing them, your teeth are not functioning optimally.

 You might have problems chewing for several reasons.
-A cracked tooth, a cavity, missing teeth, and in some cases gum disease, can all make chewing certain foods more difficult.
+A cracked tooth, a cavity, missing teeth, and, in some cases, gum disease can all make chewing certain foods more difficult.
 That doesn’t mean you won’t get to eat your favorite foods anymore; it means you need dental care.

 Cracked teeth and cavities don’t mean you will end up with dentures, but not getting them taken care of makes it more likely.
 Infection can be treated with a root canal, but it can lead to bone loss without prompt treatment.